ahmadMuhammadGd/astro-nano/src/content/projects/DataSkillVizz/index.md

 > Fortunatly, Some companies recognized the vast potential wasted by the old automatic resume-screening approach and sought to advance with tech-based solutions to measure how well a candidate fits their requirements before any human interaction, such as technical and IQ assessments.

 ### How I Brought My Idea to Light
 Kimball data modeling (yes, it’s still relevant!), basic statistics, a simple Postgres database, and old-school fastText embeddings.
-Combine these with a clean pipeline, thorough testing, and some wisdom to bake these ingredients together to deliver a functional data product!
+Combine these with a clean pipeline,<!-- thorough testing,--> and some wisdom to bake these ingredients together to deliver a functional data product!

 Don't believe me?
 The project is open-sourced; check the <a href="https://github.com/ahmadMuhammadGd/skillVector-streamlit" target="_blank">code</a> yourself!